karol-121/custom-context-menu-search/README.md

 # ![logo](src/icons/icon-48.png) Custom context menu searches

 Browser extension for Firefox that allows to define custom search items for context menu.
-In another words, the user is able to assign custom URLs to context menu items.
-Then it is possible to pass selected text to that URL using context menu.
+In other words, the user is able to search by custom URLs directly from context menu.
 In practice this allows to create custom search engines, dictionaries, maps, etc. in form of context menu items.

 ## Overview & Instruction

 ### Context menu
-Defined context menu items will appear in context menu, menu that is opened by right mouse button.
-Note that these items will only appear in context of selected text.
-This means that only when there is selected text, the items will show up in context menu.
-Then by pressing on one of these items, a new tab will appear.
-The tab will contain previously defined URL of that item together with selected text.
+Custom defined URLs will appear in the context menu, menu that is opened by right mouse button.
+Note that these items will only appear when a text is selected.

 ![screenshot of custom context menu items](assets/screenshot-1.jpg)